libremfg/rhize-docs/content/explanations/how-to-speak-isa-95.md

 * __Job Order__: An order to execute a specific part in a work request

 #### Performed work

+The performance of a production run is queried through the _job response_.
+This response exists in the following hierarchy:

 * __Work Performance__.
 A collection of work responses that detail the performance of the work done for some work schedule
 * __Work response:__ A collection of job responses that map to a work request